Jim Klobuchar

 James John Klobuchar (/ˈkloʊbəʃɑr/ KLOH-bə-shar; April 9, 1928 – May 12, 2021) was an American journalist, author, and newspaper columnist from Minnesota.
 Klobuchar was regarded as a regionally well-known and admired local sports and politics reporter during his long career working for the Star Tribune in Minneapolis.

 Klobuchar notably was the first reporter in the country to declare John F. Kennedy's victory over Richard Nixon in the 1960 United States presidential election.
 He was the father of Minnesota U.S. Senator and former Hennepin County attorney Amy Klobuchar.

 Early life

 Klobuchar was born in Ely, Minnesota, the son of Mary (Pucel) and Michael Klobuchar.
-His grandparents were all from Slovenia, and the surname Klobučar means "hatter" in Slovenian.
-He earned an Associate of Arts degree from Ely Junior College (now Vermilion Community College) in 1948 and a Bachelor of Arts, cum laude, from the University of Minnesota in 1950.
+His grandparents were all from Slovenia.
+He earned an Associate of Arts degree from Ely Junior College (now Minnesota North College – Vermilion) in 1948 and a Bachelor of Arts, cum laude, from the University of Minnesota in 1950.

 Career

 Klobuchar served in the United States Army from 1950 to 1952 and became a corporal.
 He worked as a wire editor for the Bismarck Tribune in North Dakota in 1950 and as a legislative reporter from 1952 to 1953.

-He worked as a staff writer for the Associated Press in Minneapolis from 1953 to 1961 and with the Minneapolis Tribune from 1961 to 1965.
+Klobuchar worked as a staff writer for the Associated Press in Minneapolis from 1953 to 1961 and with the Minneapolis Tribune from 1961 to 1965.
+He was the first to report on John F. Kennedy's defeat of Richard Nixon in 1960.
 He became a columnist for the Minneapolis Star starting in 1965 where he covered sports and politics.
+In 1984 the National Society of Newspaper Columnists honored him as an outstanding columnist.
+He retired in 1996.

+Klobuchar continued writing after his official retirement, including frequent columns for The Christian Science Monitor, which recommended him for a Pulitzer Prize in 2003.